pachyderm/pachyderm/doc/reference/pipeline_spec.md

 (e.g. `sh`) and pass a shell script to stdin.

 `transform.stdin` is an array of lines that are sent to your command on stdin.
 Lines need not end in newline characters.

+`transform.err_cmd` is an option command that will only get run on datums which fail.
+If the err_cmd is successful, it won't prevent the job from succeeding.
+This means that it can be used to ignore failed datums.
+It has the same limitations as `transform.cmd`.

+`transform.err_stdin` is an array of lines that are sent to your error command on err_stdin.
+Lines need not end in newline characters.

 `transform.env` is a map from key to value of environment variables that will be